-A valid SmartCard (student ID card) is required to check out library materials, and computers.
+A valid SmartCard (student ID card) is required to check out library materials and computers.

-The library web page address is http://swtjc.libguides.com/home.
-For reference help or other library related questions, email library@swtjc.edu or call 830-591-7367.
-Off-campus access to databases and other electronic library resources are available by using the student ID number located on the SmartCard at the Login prompt.
+The library web page address is https://library.swtjc.edu.
+For reference help or other library questions, email library@swtjc.edu or call 830-591-7367.
+Off-campus access to databases and other digital resources are available by entering the student ID number located on the SmartCard at the login prompt.